grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/8-Gaining Shell Access.md

 ## Gaining Shell Access

+#impacket-psexec
+#psexec
 1. Metasploit psexec
 2. Instead of utilizing password or account, we can utilize hash instead
-3. metasploit is noisy , we can use psexec.py instead(similar to metasploit and cant be seen)
+3. metasploit is noisy , we can use psexec.py instead(similar to metasploit and cant be seen) -> `impacket-psexec`

 ## Lab Time
 - Start `msfexploit`